dParantWork/ex-spring/README.md

 ### Post :
  - Informations :
- 	Creation of a user.
+ 	Creation of a userRequest.
-	The post call doesn't return any information in the body, it just return the uri to get the user in the location header.
+	The post call doesn't return any information in the body, it just return the uri to get the userRequest in the location header.
  - Code returned :
    201 Created
    400 Bad Request

 ### Get :
  - Informations :
-	The get call is used to retrieve user's informations.
+	The get call is used to retrieve userRequest's informations.
  - Code returned :
    200 OK
    404 Not Found